-- Aerobic fermentation of an heterotrophic microalgae discovered in muddy marine waters and fed with cane molasses in tanks.
+- Aerobic fermentation of a heterotrophic microalgae discovered in muddy marine waters and fed with cane molasses in tanks.
 AlgaPrime DHA is produced by Corbion for BioMar.
 Veramatis, a joint venture of DSM and Evonik, produces a similar omega 3 algal oil with corn derived sugar.
 Compared to forage fish reduction, it is a costlier process reserved for high-end markets.
-And what about the natural well balanced diet profile with a production based only on one single compound ?
+And what about the natural well balanced diet profile with a production based only on one single compound?

-- Genetically modified canola, with an added gene of a microalgae, will start to be planted this year in Australia (Nuseed's Aquaterra) and by 2020 in the USA (Cargill's Latitude).
-This technology is able to flood the market with its cheap alternative, but without any ethical consideration (try to find any reference to genetic manipulation on their home page), especially in weak and sometimes corrupted developing nations.
+- Genetically modified canola, with an added gene of a microalgae, has started to be planted in 2019 in Australia (Nuseed's Aquaterra) and is forecast in 2020 in the USA (Cargill's Latitude).
+This technology is able to flood the market with its cheap alternative, but without any ethical consideration (just try to find any reference to genetic manipulation on their respective home pages), a highly efficient behavior especially in weak and sometimes corrupted developing nations.
 The natural well balanced diet profile is also missing.

 - Insect meal is often presented as a third alternative, but this breeding produces only proteins of interest and saturated oils, not the bottlenecking LC-PUFA.

-Anyway, all these compounds are only suitable to "modern" agri-food industries which is fond of cracking technologies.
-Thanks to mechanical (heat, freezing, pressure) or chemical (organic solvent, surfactant, acid or alkali) denaturation processes, each constituent of a natural food is separated in several low-cost nutri-functional compounds, whose sum brings in more money than the original food could have brought.
-A catalog lists and allows then to combine different components in any wanted food, with the needed biochemical composition, aspect, flavour and palatability.
+Anyway, all these compounds are only suitable to "modern" agri-food industries which are fond of cracking technologies.
+Thanks to mechanical (heat, freezing, pressure) or chemical (organic solvent, surfactant, acid or alkali) denaturation processes, each constituent of a natural food is separated in several low-cost nutrifunctional compounds, whose sum brings in more money than the original food could have brought.
+A catalog lists and allows then to combine different components in any wanted food, with the needed biochemical composition, aspect, flavor and palatability.
 This is the origin of junk-food, "la malbouffe" as we call it in France, ready to eat meals strongly suspected to develop diabetes, cardiovascular failures and hormonal dysfunctions with their related chronic diseases.
 The same occurs in feed industry's pellet manufacturing.
 We are not only what we eat, we are also what we feed.
 Biochemists should use their knowledge to enhance food production in accordance with nature's laws and not against them.
 This comes from the heart.
-Let it be said, I believe in organic farming with some biodynamic precepts, permaculture and multi-trophic aquaculture to feed the world, rather than in GMOs and the present industrialisation of animal husbandry.
+Let it be said, I believe in organic farming with some biodynamic precepts, permaculture, agroforestry and multi-trophic aquaculture to feed the world, not in GMOs or the present industrialization of farming and animal husbandry.